-Anyone seeking Special Student status at Connecticut College, including Connecticut College faculty, staff and alumni, are required to submit a Special Student Application to the Office of the Registrar.
+Anyone seeking Special Student status at Connecticut College, including Connecticut College faculty, staff and alumni, is required to submit a Special Student Application to the Office of the Registrar.
 Refer below for a list of application materials required and deadlines.
 If completed application materials are not received by the semester deadline, the application cannot be considered and enrollment will not be permitted.

 Special Students are, at the time of enrollment, considered to be non-degree seeking, although the credits earned may be transferred to other institutions or may be included in the academic program of those who are subsequently admitted to a Connecticut College degree program.

 Eligible students at Trinity College, Wesleyan University, and the United States Coast Guard Academy may enroll in one course per semester at Connecticut College, subject to enrollment policies.
 Please refer to the Single Course Exchange Program for more information.

 Application Materials Required of all Special Students (not including Connecticut College alumni)

 - Completed Special Student Application Form, including Academic & Social Honor Code Pledge